mizrael/davidguida.net/src/_posts/2024-08-21-ai-home-automation-with-semantic-kernel-part-1.md

 ### The point now is: how can I have the LLM interact with those devices?
 The answer is: Semantic Kernel!

 The first step is to setup a Chat Completion service with a model hosted on Azure.
 This way I can have simple conversations in plain english, but there's no actual *interaction*.
-Now I need to make the agent understand prompts like "how many lights do I have?" or "turn the bathroom light off".
+Now I need to make the agent understand prompts like *"how many lights do I have?"* or *"turn the bathroom light off"*.

 For this, I can leverage the concept of [Function Calling](https://platform.openai.com/docs/guides/function-calling) that some models expose.